Butterflies in the stomach

 Butterflies in the stomach is the physical sensation in humans of a "fluttery" feeling in the stomach, caused by a reduction of blood flow to the organ.
 This is as a result of the release of adrenaline and norepinephrine in the fight-or-flight response, which causes increased heart rate and blood pressure, consequently sending more blood to the muscles.

+Physiology

+When the brain perceives a stressful or emotionally significant situation, the sympathetic nervous system activates the fight-or-flight response, prompting the adrenal glands to release adrenaline and cortisol into the bloodstream.
+These hormones increase heart rate and redirect blood away from the digestive system toward the muscles and heart, causing the blood vessels surrounding the stomach and intestines to constrict.
+The resulting reduction in blood flow to the gastrointestinal tract, combined with irregular contractions of the gut muscles as normal peristalsis is disrupted, produces the characteristic fluttering sensation.